-Dilemmas: You always have to explain something, develop some kind of questions about what's better, what's more important, if it's worth it, or maybe not worth it, and then pretend as if you've forgotten to answer, as if you're not even thinking about it anymore, as if you were having a good time, as if you were going to a party and none of it mattered to you anymore, as if you simply couldn't remember it and never started again, thinking of this damned shit, thinking of that fact that you have to do something, that you have to pull yourself together, that you have obligations that are getting too much for you, that dates have been set and that our names are inscribed next to the dates, so you can't sleep as late as you thought because to go to school at any rate, you can't just stop giving a damn about it because that won't pay off; it's still better to give in to everything, and after all, you wouldn't want it any other way.
+Dilemmas: You always have to explain something, develop some kind of questions about what's better, what's more important, if it's worth it, or maybe not worth it, and then pretend as if you've forgotten to answer, as if you're not even thinking about it anymore, as if you were having a good time, as if you were going to a party and none of it mattered to you anymore, as if you simply couldn't remember it and never started again, thinking of this damned shit, thinking of that fact that you have to do something, that you have to pull yourself together, that you have obligations that are getting too much for you, that dates have been set and that our names are inscribed next to the dates, so you can't sleep as late as you thought because tomorrow you have to go somewhere, you've made plans, or you have to go to school at any rate, you can't just stop giving a damn about it because that won't pay off; it's still better to give in to everything, and after all, you wouldn't want it any other way.
+That is the main problem.
+That you don't actually want it any other way.

 Here, any and every gesture of revolt has become obsolete; the 'permanent depression' has destroyed every utopian potential.
-All that remains is a never-ending lament about the 'main problem' of a post-utopian youth for whom rebellion and assimilation are equally frustrating.
+All that remains is a never-ending lament about the 'main problem' of a post-utopian youth for whom rebellion and assimilation are equally frustrating.8